wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 Without significant hardware modification, in order to enforce persistence ordering on current platforms, programmers must issue a special instruction sequence which flushes the dirty cache line manually first, and then instruct the memory controller to persist these writes.
-The instruction sequence is in the form of the following: clwb; sfence; pcommit; sfence;.
+The instruction sequence, called a "persistence barrier", is in the form of the following: clwb; sfence; pcommit; sfence;.
 The clwb instruction flushes back cache lines without giving up permissions for read.
 The line still remains in the cache in a non-dirty state after the instruction.
 The two sfences around pcommit prevents store operations from reordering with pcommit, which itself provides no guarantee of any ordering.
-The implication is that a persistence fence is also a store fence, since it blocks later stores from committing until previous stores are persisted.
+The implication is that a persistence fence is also a store fence, since it blocks later store instructions from committing (i.e. being globally visible) until previous stores are persisted.
+The pcommit instruction tells the persistent memory controller to flush its memory queue such that all in-flight requests will become persistent before this instruction could retire.